DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Average_Fire_Size_per_each_Class.png)

 Fig. 2.
-7: Average US Wildfires Size in acres per each Class (1992 - 2015)
+7: Average US Wildfires size in acres per each size class (1992 - 2015)

 The total counts of the wildfires in each state per size class are shown in the following figure.